CheeseNinja/aboutme/README.md

-<strong>UNDERGOING MAINTENANCE</strong> </br>
+<strong>DOWNLOAD</strong> </br>
-The files cannot be downloaded because there is an error of retrieving the pathway of the images and using it in the program.
-You can manually change the pathway if you wish to continue.
+You can download the folowing projects within the folder "jarfile".
+Enjoy!
 # About Me GUI

 Every since I had taken the APCS course, I found an evergrowing passion for computer science.